ajdiaz/timeline/man/tl.1.md

 *git.jobs*=*4*

-: Set the number of jobs used when git is refreshing modules.
+: Set the number of jobs used when git is refreshing modules and cloning the repositories.

+*git.defaultBranch*=*main*

+: Set the default branch name when creating the repository.

 *prompt.format*=*'%b%s:%b '*, *prompt.fields*=*account*, *prompt.color*=*'7,'*, *prompt.color-name*=*'7,'*